Flint DUI Attorney

 - Multiple prior DUIs – Individuals with prior DUI convictions could face harsh penalties

-- Causing an accident that results in injury or death – If someone died or was badly injured because of your drunk driving, you could face severe penalties
+- Causing an accident that results in injury or death – If someone died or was badly injured because of your drunk driving, you could face severe penalties for violent crimes

 Our criminal defense attorney is ready to fight for clients in both state and federal courts.
 We also handle criminal cases involving drunk driving where aggravating factors are involved.
 We promise to use all of our talent and experience to protect your driver’s license and get your charges lowered whenever possible.
 Avoid the serious consequences of an enhanced criminal conviction.
 Call our law office for a drunk driving defense that matches your needs and goals.